 Bodega Colomé ~ Estate Torrontés 2020 ~ Salta, Argentina

 The Torrontés grape is the only native grape variety grown on the Bodega Colomé Estate.
-Researchers at UC Davis in California believe that it developed naturally as a variety through vineyard cross pollination between Criolla Chica (Mission Grape) and Muscat de Alexandria varieties.
+Researchers at UC Davis in California believe that it developed naturally as a variety through vineyard cross pollination between Criolla Chica (Mission Grape) and Muscat of Alexandria varieties.
 In fact, many people often compare the aromas of Torrontés to that of Muscat.

 The grapes for the Estate Torrontés are harvested from two vineyards.
 A majority of the blend comes from the Brava vineyard, which is at an elevation of 1700 metres, ideal for this variety.
 This vineyard has sandy, rocky soil that adds intense floral aromas.
 About 10% of the grapes come from the Colomé vineyard which is planted on clay soil. and located at 2,300 metres.
 The soil is rich but the growing conditions are cooler.
 Together, this adds citric flavours on the palate.
 The high altitude and temperature extremes enable the grapes to retain their freshness, acidity and develop fresh floral aromas of jasmine blossoms.
 Honestly, the beautiful aroma bouquet intoxicates you before you’ve even taken a drink!!